barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 The script for dunwich, my VPS, backs up:

 - All my public github repositories (I don't have any private ones)
-- All my self-hosted repositories (which are all private)
+- All my self-hosted repositories
 - My [syncthing][] directory

 It looks like this: